xd009642/xd009642.github.io/_posts/2025-08-18-Making-CLI-tools-with-Trustfall.markdown

 extract the property and return it.

 One important thing to note, cloning `v` is easy and what I initially did.
-However, it's not necessary and often you can avoid an expensive clone by binding the second element of the tuple to a new variable so the compiler doesn't try and take a reference to a temporary value.
+However, it's not necessary and often you can avoid a potentially expensive clone by binding the second element of the tuple to a new variable so the compiler doesn't try and take a reference to a temporary value.

 ## Writing Your Edges.rs